 Before running the tests, I was unsure which would be faster.
 JDeli was created as a superior alternative to ImageIO and JAI, but this was the first time I had made a full set of tests to find a definitive answer.
 I would however expect JDeli to be slower when writing JPeg files, as it uses native calls.

 Speed is an important factor to consider when choosing an image library, especially if you are decoding or encoding a large number of files.
 However other important considerations include what file types are available.
-For example JDeli does not currently have support for writing JPeg2000 or BMP files, but ImageIO and JAI do not support reading WebP, Dicom, PSD, or SGI.
+For example JDeli does not currently have support for writing JPeg2000 files, but ImageIO and JAI do not support reading WebP, Dicom, PSD, or SGI.
 Other factors to consider are pricing and the support available.
 What you see as the “best” image library depends on your criteria.

 The results from our test are given in seconds and are the time it took for all of the 50 image files in the directories to be read or written.